Learn from expert academics with real-world experience in the games industry

 Game Interface Design and Implementation

-In this module you will analyse current user interfaces and heads up displays being used in modern games, Investigate the design process for menus, options and other elements of user interface design and finally design and create a user interface for a specific game genre and implement your design into a game engine.
+In this module you will analyse current user interfaces and heads up displays being used in modern games and investigate the design process for menus, options and other elements of user interface design.
+You will then design and create a user interface for a specific game genre before implementing your design into a game engine.

 Senior Collaborative Games Development & Testing